chenhcs/FRoGS/README.md

 ```
 python classifier.py
 ```
 Within the `demo/data/` directory, we have provided three gene lists, each containing tissue-specific genes (Entrez Gene IDs) associated with a specific tissue.
 In the script `classifier.py`, we assign a vector representation to each gene using our pre-trained FRoGS gene embeddings.
 Then a t-SNE plot is generated to visualize the clustering patterns of genes based on their vector representations.
-For comparison, we also employ one-hot encoding for each gene and utilize the t-SNE plot to visualize the genes in this alternate representation, as shown below.
+For comparison, we also employ one-hot encoding for each gene and utilize the t-SNE plot to visualize the genes.
+Clearly, there is no inherent similarity of tissue-specific genes in this alternate representation, as shown below.

 ![alt text](https://github.com/chenhcs/FRoGS/blob/main/demo/tsne_FRoGS.png)
 ![alt text](https://github.com/chenhcs/FRoGS/blob/main/demo/tsne_onehot.png)